-Annual Leave Accrual-City Carrier Assistants (CCAs).
+Annual Leave Accrual-CCAs.
 CCA annual leave accrual is governed by Appendix B, 3.
-Other Provisions, Section B - Article 10 in the 2011 National Agreement.
+Other Provisions, Section B - Article 10 in the 2019 National Agreement.
 CCAs are credited with one hour of annual leave for each twenty hours spent in a pay status during each biweekly pay period.
-CCA "annual leave" is used both for the usual annual leave purposes (rest, recreation, emergencies, etc.) as well as for illness or injury in lieu of sick leave.
+CCA annual leave is used both for the usual annual leave purposes (rest, recreation, emergencies, etc.) as well as for illness or injury in lieu of sick leave.

 Appendix B is the reprinting of Section I of the 2013 Das Award, the creation of a new non-career employee category.
+Provisions of the Das Award that were modified in the 2019 National Agreement are indicated in bold.
+Those provisions that are reflected in another part of the National Agreement or Joint Contract Administration Manual are not reprinted herein.